Can a real food diabetes diet improve the health of diabetics?

 1. EAT COCONUT OIL – THE ABSOLUTE BEST FAT IN A REAL FOOD DIABETES DIET

-Number one on my list is to eat coconut oil!
+Number one on my list is to eat coconut oil (use the code STEWARDSHIP for 10% off at that site!)!
 Coconut oil is, in my opinion, the healthiest fat choice for anyone, but especially diabetics.
 Unlike most other fats, coconut oil does not require insulin to get into your cells.
 Because of this, it can reduce insulin resistance and it provides almost instant energy.
 It also is considered a “low calorie fat” because it is burned more like a carbohydrate, so it is a perfect choice for those needing to shed some pounds.
 For more information about why coconut oil is, in my book, considered a super food, go to my post titled The Food You Should NEVER Go Without!

 2. STAY AWAY FROM HIGH FRUCTOSE CORN SYRUP

 One of the most common sweeteners found in foods and drinks today is high fructose corn syrup (HFCS).
 This modified sweetener wreaks havoc on many areas of the body, but particularly on the appetite control system.

 HFCS stimulates a hormone in your body called ghrelin.
 Ghrelin is the hormone responsible for telling your body that it is hungry and needs food.
 It also suppresses the hormone leptin, which tells the body when you are satisfied and should stop eating.

 HFCS is not recognized by the body as food, so it never gets the signal that you have had enough.
 Its interference with appetite hormones causes you to feel like you can eat, and eat, and eat and never get full.
 This is obviously not good for anyone, but especially for the diabetic who desperately needs to limit their sugar/carb intake.